zeekay/die/README.md

   @get '/', -> @render 'index'
 ```

-### CommonJS module support
+### Share code between client and server
-JavaScript is an [isomorphic language][isomorphic], which means it can execute on both the server
+JavaScript is an [isomorphic language][isomorphic], which means it can execute on both the client
-and the client.
-Die lets you leverage this ability, bundling up all your client code automatically.
+and server.
+Die lets you leverage this by allowing you to organize your code into [Node.js][node]
+compatible [modules][modules].

 ```javascript
 var HomeView = Backbone.View.extend({